toowhite/csc519-final-project/README.md

 ## Experience
 ### Jenkins (Andrew Miller)
+- I learned how extraordinarily tricky it can be to automate the installation of a server like Jenkins on a remote server, which typically requires a manual setup process via a setup wizard.
+This required a great deal of templating and editing files on the remote server after creating an environment in which to install the Jenkins server.
+At this point, I have a deep admiration for Ansible, which made most of the heavy lifting chores a breeze.
+However, Ansible was particularly brilliant in neatly facilitating some of the more nuanced tasks, such as first searching for and then applying changes to a configuration file on the remote file system.

+- I spent a great deal of time researching how to carry out the steps of the Jenkins setup wizard in an automated fashion.
+One of the greatest challenges was understanding how to set up the admin user for a particular username and password.
+Overall the automated setup of a Jenkins server was an epic learning experience, as it was essentially more of an open problem that required a great deal of research, experimentation and careful troubleshooting.

+- I also learned how to remotely set up, trigger, and log the output of a Jenkins build.
+This was thankfully made simpler by the use of the Jenkins NPM plugin.
+However, we did have to overcome the challenge of waiting to print the log of the build until the build was actually in an executing state.

+- I had an excellent experience collaborating with my teammates, and feel that we were able to work cohesively to complete the project.

 ### Build environment (Zhuowei Li)
 - I learned what dependencies need to be installed.
 Some of them I know directly from documents, while some I figure out by communicating with teammates and trying in practice.